moxiu33/test-gsi-rom-and-roms-links/README.md

 > [!Note]
 > i'm working on patching this gsi for a53, so the phone would work normally.

+> [!Important]
+> if you want to fix ui flickering turn on `disable he overlays` in developer options.

 -------

 **FlymeOS 10 (umi-mi11):**